Can we say that marketing and user experience design are two sides of the same coin?

 “The danger is in confusing “ease of use” with actually desiring to use something.
 These are two entirely different things.
 Both are essential, but simply making something more usable won’t guarantee any more clicks or conversions.
 In this case, it was a psychology that made this so engaging.”

-Regarding that thoughts, the author introduces us with the UX hierarchy of needs model that consists of six levels: functional - reliable - usable - convenient - pleasurable - meaningful.
-And if you want to create a revolutionary product, you need to shift from a bottom-up task focus to a top-down experience focus, but without forgetting the basics of usability.
+Building further on this thought, the author introduces us to the UX “hierarchy of needs” model that consists of six levels: functional - reliable - usable - convenient - pleasurable - meaningful.
+And if you want to create a revolutionary product, you need to shift from a bottom-up task focus to a top-down experience focus, but, without forgetting the basics of usability.

-I would say that usability is indeed important, anyway a revolutionary product should be not only easy to use or convenient but pleasurable and meaningful.
-How can we design applications that can evoke an emotional connection in our users?
+I would say that usability is indeed important - a revolutionary product should be not only easy to use or convenient but pleasurable and meaningful.
+How can we design applications that can evoke an emotional response in our users?

-I caught myself thinking that I always try to put myself into the shoes of the clients before I create any offer, ad, etc.
+I caught myself thinking that I always try to put myself in my clients’ shoes before making an offer or creating an ad, etc.

-From marketing point of view, I would say it works the same way - until you explain the significance of that product or why this product fits the best - nobody would be interested in that.
+From a marketing point of view, I would say it works the same way - until you explain the significance of your product and why your product answers a particular problem, the best- nobody is going to be interested in it.

 ► Be playful.

 To be playful means to engage audiences with positive affective states such as humour.
-I’m sure that almost everyone would prefer “Error page” with a funny illustration rather than just a general page with the inscription “Error 404”.
+I’m sure that almost everyone would prefer an “Error page” with a funny illustration over a drab general page that says “Error 404”, plain, boring text.

-Look at the example below, the first picture shows only an annoying error message, while the second one looks funny and enjoyable, meanwhile, the sense of the page on both version is the same.
+Check out the example below, the first picture shows an annoying, run-of-the-mill error message, while the second one looks funny and enjoyable, even though both versions serve the same purpose.

-I think the second example makes everybody smile at list a bit.
+I think the second example might at least make users smile a little bit.

 “One study shows that our mental approach to sorting and rating information—how we categorise things—changes in response to our effect: when we’re in a good mood, we see more associations”.

 In my opinion, the better way out in the situation with an annoying “Error” page is to create an exciting and playful design.
 Can we say that a funny design can impact our mood?
-I would say yes!
+Obviously, yes!
 Come on!
-You would smile at least!
-And if you are in a good mood you’re inclined to enjoy the product.
+You would at least crack a smile!
+And if you are in a good mood you’re more inclined to enjoy the product.
 Talking about associations, they are also important.
 As we know, associations make things more personal.
-And personality in its turn can make an interface feel more human and engageable.
+And personality in turn, can make an interface feel more human and engaging.

-So I would say that just as a visual design can improve the perception of the usability of an interface, emotional design can have a similar effect.
+So just as visual design can improve the perception of an interface’s usability, emotional design can have a similar effect.

 Don’t make me think!

-Here it is an example of the homepage creation tips that are related to both marketing and UX design:
+Here is an example of homepage creation tips that are related to both marketing and UX design:

 ► Web page should be self-evident.
 Obvious.
 Self-explanatory.

 Let’s talk about the homepage.
-The structure of the page, the presentation of the information, the content rest on the shoulders of a marketing manager.
-At least in my case, these are definitely my responsibilities.
-A homepage is a face of the company so it should include all the necessary information, it should be self-evident, self-explanatory because it impacts the first user impression.
+The structure of the page, the presentation of the information and the content, rest on the shoulders of a marketing manager.
+At least in my case, these are definitely all my responsibilities.
+Your homepage is your company’s face and so, it should include all essential information about your company and services; it should be self-evident and self-explanatory because it has a huge impact on your user’s first impression.
 And the main goal of a marketing manager as well as a UX designer is to make this page “self-evident” as I’ve mentioned above, but from “different sides”.

 ► When you’re creating a site, your job is to get rid of the question marks.

 Absolutely.
-When I was creating the homepage structure and the content for our website the main question in my mind was “What do our clients want to know first about our company?”.
-And based on my experience I created a list of these potential questions, answered the questions and then used this information for the homepage.
+When I was creating our homepage structure and the content for our website, the main question in my mind was “What is the first thing our clients want to know about our company?”.
+And based on my experience, I created a list of these potential questions, answered the questions and then used this information for the homepage.

 ►What does your website say about your business?

-There are several useful tips that can be used by marketers and UX designers that help to create a good homepage:
+There are several useful tips that can be used by marketers and UX designers that can help create a good homepage:

 “The homepage has to: * Show me what I’m looking for; > * Show me where to start; * Establish trust.”

-As I mentioned, the homepage has to include all the answers to potential questions, a suitable structure and something that confirms the expertise (portfolio, testimonials, etc.).
+As I mentioned, the homepage has to include all the answers to potential questions, a suitable structure and a section that speaks about your expertise (portfolio, testimonials, etc.).

 ► The questions every homepage should answer.